thi-ng/umbrella/packages/imago/README.md

 ### nest

-Nested branch/pipeline of operations with no effect on image state of current/parent pipeline...
+Performing nested branches/pipelines of operations with no effect on image state of current/parent pipeline...

 ### output